zarasmagla/node-DeepResearch/README.md

 # DeepResearch

-Keep searching, reading webpages, reasoning until it finds the answer (or exceeding the token budget).
+Keep searching, reading webpages, reasoning until an answer is found (or the token budget is exceeded).

 ```mermaid
 ---